mmizutani/mcp-remote-deno/README.md

 The OAuth approach implemented in this proxy offers significant security benefits while also providing a better user experience through standardized browser-based authentication flows.

+### Secure Storage of OAuth Credentials

+This proxy requires write access to `~/.mcp-auth` to securely store authentication data:

+- **Version-specific subdirectories**: Credentials are stored in `~/.mcp-auth/mcp-remote-deno-VERSION/` to maintain compatibility across proxy versions
+- **Server-specific files**: Each remote server's credentials are stored in files prefixed with a hash of the server URL (e.g., `bd22cb7e2c2f413e874364f5baa5ab5f_tokens.json`)
+- **Segregated credential storage**: For each server, the proxy maintains separate files for:
+  - OAuth client information (`*_client_info.json`)
+  - Access and refresh tokens (`*_tokens.json`)
+  - PKCE code verifiers (`*_code_verifier.txt`)
+  - Process lock files (`*_lock.json`) to prevent concurrent operations

+This structured approach ensures that:

+1. Credentials for different servers don't interfere with each other
+2. Token refreshes can occur safely without file corruption
+3. Multiple instances of the proxy can coordinate through lock files

+**That's why the `--allow-write="$HOME/.mcp-auth"` Deno permission is required** in all usage examples.

 ### Why Deno's Security Sandbox for Implementation

 This implementation specifically leverages Deno's security-first approach, which requires explicit permissions for file, network, and environment access.
 This is particularly important for MCP clients, which often handle sensitive API keys and user data.
 With Deno, you can precisely control which domains the proxy can connect to, which files it can access, and what system operations it can perform - making it a more secure alternative to Node.js implementations.
 This approach was inspired by similar projects like [@yamanoku/baseline-mcp-server](https://github.com/yamanoku/baseline-mcp-server), which demonstrates how Deno's sandboxed security model can be effectively leveraged for MCP implementations.